10 Questions To Ask Your Doctor

 Regardless of how we choose to manage our menopause symptoms, the important thing is that we choose.
 Too many women opt to suffer through their symptoms, or grow tired after a few ineffective attempts at treating them.
 While the internet is an incredible source of community and education, our doctors know our unique medical history.
 They may be able to suggest options that are more effective, or offer insight as to why other treatments didn’t work.

 Our bodies need us now more than ever.
 Menopause is a sprawling new world with landmarks and paths unique to each of us.
 It’s an opportunity to draw a new map through life, reevaluate our self-care routines, and develop new ones if needed.
 We deserve to know what all of our options are, and to explore every uncharted path that calls to us.
 Take charge of the change and schedule your annual exam today.

 We know annual exams can sometimes feel overwhelming, especially when you’re trying to remember a myriad of topics to discuss in a finite period of time.
 We want to help you be prepared.

-Download our “10 Questions To Ask Your Doctor” guide to print out and bring with you to your next visit.
+Print out our guide and bring with you to your next visit.